Burkley Allen

 Council Member

-Council member focused on affordable housing, community safety, and environmental justice.
+Council member dedicated to promoting affordable housing, community safety, and environmental initiatives.

 Legislative style

-Proactive sponsor of resolutions and ordinances aimed at enhancing community safety, supporting affordable housing initiatives, and recognizing cultural contributions.
+Proactive sponsor of resolutions and ordinances focused on community welfare and public services.

-- •Sponsoring an ordinance to create a permit prioritization program for affordable housing and day care development projects.
+- •Sponsored an ordinance to create a permit prioritization program for affordable housing and day care development projects.

 Voting record